jotd666/amidar500/README.md

 ISSUES:

-- demo mode: highscore flash => game should show title instead instead of demo
+- highscore flash => game should show title instead instead of demo
 - sometimes no bonus level
 - no animation when falling after normal music resumes
-- paint from right: missing pixel
-- paint: missing bottom right corner

 MINOR ISSUES:

-- undo_paint: not perfect sometimes missing paint removal on 2x2 zones
+- undo_paint: not perfect in lower corners
 - bonus level: music loop too long only sometimes
+- in arcade game thief attack pause length is different depending of the time it took to reach the first target tile

 TODO:

 - reorganize sprites to match various palettes when an enemy is killed (tricky!)
-- thief attack pause length is different depending of the time it took to reach the first target tile
 - power timeout with killed thief => should reset to standby & acquire new target (with sound)

 CREDITS: